kaushikacharya/Introduction_to_Deep_Learning_and_Neural_Networks/notes/Chapter_3.md

       - Substantially reduce the number of parameters.
     - Dividing the network into densely connected blocks:
       - Inside the dense blocks, the feature map size remains the same.
-        - This makes the feature concatenation possible.
+        - This makes the feature concatenation computationally feasible.
     - Transition layers:
       - Layers between the dense blocks.
       - It performs convolution + pooling.